Classical algorithms for measurement-adaptive Gaussian circuits: Introduction

-To prove the efficiency of our classical algorithms, we exploit low-rank structures of matrices arising in these circuits, inspired by Gurvits's second algorithm, which enables us to compute the marginal probabilities of Fock-state boson sampling~\cite{aaronson2011computational, ivanov2020complexity}.
+To prove the efficiency of our classical algorithms, we exploit low-rank structures of matrices arising in these circuits, inspired by Gurvits' second algorithm, which enables us to compute the marginal probabilities of Fock-state boson sampling~\cite{aaronson2011computational, ivanov2020complexity}.
 It is well-known that low-rankness often significantly reduces the computational complexity in evaluating functions such as the permanent, hafnian, and loop hafnian~\cite{barvinok1996two, bjorklund2019faster, oh2024quantum}.
 Using these observations, we design efficient classical algorithms for simulating bosonic circuits with a limited number of measurements for feedforward.
-In particular, by extending Gurvits's second algorithm to more general setups, our algorithms exploit the low-rank structure of matrices associated with Gaussian circuits, which enables us to approximate relevant quantities with significantly reduced computational costs.
-We expect that our extension of Gurvits's second algorithm is of independent interest for the complexity analysis of bosonic systems.
+In particular, by extending Gurvits' second algorithm to more general setups, our algorithms exploit the low-rank structure of matrices associated with Gaussian circuits, which enables us to approximate relevant quantities with significantly reduced computational costs.
+We expect that our extension of Gurvits' second algorithm is of independent interest for the complexity analysis of bosonic systems.

 Our paper is organized as follows.
 In Sec.~\ref{sec:prior}, we first compare our work to previously known results to clarify our contributions.
 In Sec.~\ref{sec:pre}, we provide preliminaries for our main results.
 In Sec.~\ref{sec:setup}, we provide the details of the problem setups.
 In Sec.~\ref{sec:algo}, we provide the main results about classical algorithms that simulate measurement-adaptive Gaussian circuits.
+More specifically, in Sec.~\ref{sec:gaussian}, we consider Gaussian circuits without feedforward and provide the classical algorithms that solve the sampling and quantum mean-value problems associated with the circuits, respectively.
+In Sec.~\ref{sec:adaptive_photon}, we introduce measurement-adaptive Gaussian circuits by photon-number-resolving detectors and provide the classical algorithms solving the sampling and quantum mean-value problems, respectively.
+In Sec.~\ref{sec:adaptive_gaussian}, we consider measurement-adaptive Gaussian circuits by Gaussian measurements and provide the classical algorithms solving the sampling and quantum mean-value problems, respectively.
 In Sec.~\ref{sec:marginal}, we provide the main techniques that are necessary for the classical algorithms.
 In Sec.~\ref{sec:conclusion}, we conclude.